redhat-developer/app-services-cli/docs/commands/rhoas_generate-config.md

 ```
       --name string          Name of the context
       --output-file string   Sets a custom file location to save the configurations
+      --overwrite            Forcibly overwrite a configuration file if it already exists
       --type string          Type of configuration file to be generated
 ```